 - Make sure it's in the Python path (known as sys.path to developers).
-This just means the plugin has to be installed on your system (e.g., with a setup.py script or a command like pip or easy\install). - Set the pythonpath config variable to point to the directory containing the plugin.
+This just means the plugin has to be installed on your system (e.g., with a setup.py script or a command like pip or easy_install). - Set the pluginpath config variable to point to the directory containing the plugin.
 (See Command-Line Interface.)

-Then, set the plugins option in your ~/.beetsconfig file, like so:
+Then, set the plugins option in your config.yaml file, like so:

 '''

-[beets]

-plugins = mygreatplugin someotherplugin
+plugins: mygreatplugin someotherplugin

 '''

-The value for plugins should be a space-separated list of plugin module names.
+The value for plugins can be a space-separated list of plugin names or a YAML list like [foo, bar].